Yugendaran/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Program:
 ```
-/*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: Yugendaran.G

-RegisterNumber:
+RegisterNumber: 212221220063
-*/
 ```

 ## Output: